jdoghacker69/caj/README.md

 Where "callback" should be replaced with the function you wish to call.
 (E.g. led_flash.)

+The time between function triggers can be adjusted by changing uint32_t ms value that inputted into the periodic and oneshot timers.
+This module can be combined with a module that utilises serial ports and usart/uart to allow the user to input a sentence that is read and translated into a value that can be passed through the periodic and oneshot timers as a millisecond value.

+Similarly, the callback function can be replaced with any function that the user wishes to run after a delay.

 ### Valid input
 - any positive integer delay value for ms, noting that it is taken in milliseconds.
 - any valid function pointer of type void (*callback)(void).